 Each week the mystery shopper seeks advice from independent advisers in the UK.
-The aim is to find out whether advisers are delivering the goods when it comes to the all-important initial telephone contact between client and adviser.
+The aim is to find out whether advisers are delivering when it comes to the all-important initial telephone contact between client and adviser.
 It is only intended to evaluate this first interview, and it is understood that further meetings would be necessary before final decisions could be made.
-The purpose is not to expose poor selling practices, but to show constructively any weaknesses in the advice process.
+The purpose is not to expose poor selling practices, but to constructively show any weaknesses in the advice process.